Tovi0/About-me-if-you-actually-wanna-know./README.md

 i don't know how to do this properly. so I'll just do this.

+(I'm usually seen alone or cuddling with my close friends.
+I'm Aro/Ace and cuddle my friends with hearts sometimes.
+I don't have/want a partner.
+I also like stealing marshmallows and grapes ((hehehe)).)

 Hi.
 I'm Tovio.
 I am a HUGE fan of TF2.
 I've been in the fandom for 5 years now and love to talk about it... maybe a little too much.
 So you've been warned.
 I also like Dandy's world, though it's not as intense.

 I like short, friendly conversation.
 I get nervous if the silence drags on for too long.
 As mentioned before, I'm an adult in my 20's and am uncomfortable with spontaneous shipping and/or cuddling.
 I'd rather that be reserved for close friends.
 Please do not excessively kiss me either; even if you like my skin.
 I appreciate the compliment truly... it just gets a but much.